PGTBoos/ESP32HomeAutomation-RuleBased/README.md

 (there will be added more readme's later (how to setup the hardware).

+> Oh did i forget to mention? it hosts a small web page too.

 # SmartRuleSystem Wiki

 A flexible rule-based automation system for ESP32 smart home control.
 Rules evaluate conditions and time windows to control WiFi sockets automatically.

 ---